Carnosaur (film): Release

 The Hollywood Reporter stated that the film was originally scheduled to open on June 11, 1993, the same day as Jurassic Park.
 A week later the same magazine announced that Corman was expected to premiere the film on May 13, at the Wilshire Theater in Ogden, Utah, to coincide with the city's new George S. Eccles Dinosaur Park.
 The film was shown in Ogden on May 13 and received a regional release on May 14, 1993.

 Corman planned to release Carnosaur before Jurassic Park to capitalize on the latter's big-budget marketing campaign.
 The film opened in 65 theatres four weeks before Jurassic Park but was mainly a home media release.
-In its limited theatrical run, Carnosaur became a surprise small box office success, earning $1.8 million in total.
+In its limited theatrical run, Carnosaur became a surprise small box office success, earning $1.8 million in U.S. in total.
+An additional $4.1 million in revenue was generated from home video sales.

-The film was first released on DVD by New Concorde Home Entertainment in April 2000.
+The film was first released on VHS in December 1993.
+It was released on DVD by New Concorde Home Entertainment in April 2000.
 All three films in the series were released in The Carnosaur Collection in 2001.
 New Concorde reissued Carnosaur on DVD, along with its sequel in 2003.